 Radio Erena is produced by Eritrean journalists in Paris and is supported by by Reporters without Borders.

-Radio Farda with their headquarters in Prague/Czechoslovakia is a branch of RFE/RL, a mouthpiece of the U.S. government.
+Radio Farda with their headquarters in Prague/Czech Republic is a branch of RFE/RL, a mouthpiece of the U.S. government.
 Transmitting towards Iran in Farsi.

 KOREA [North]